hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/translation_of_writings/722_memoirs_of_european_travel_i.md

 to the presence of the Lord in the heart.
 But the real truth is that it is due to my foolishness and idleness.
 What nonsense!
-What comparison can there be between "the Solar Dynasty" (Swamiji here refers to Kâlidâsa's famous line of the *Raghuvamsham*: "O the difference between the majestic Solar Dynasty and my poor intellect!") — I beg your pardon — between Hanuman with his whole heart given to Shri Râma, the crown of the Solar Dynasty, and me, the lowest of the low!
+What comparison can there be between "the Solar Dynasty" (Swamiji here refers to Kālidāsa's famous line of the *Raghuvamsham*: "O the difference between the majestic Solar Dynasty and my poor intellect!") — I beg your pardon — between Hanuman with his whole heart given to Shri Rāma, the crown of the Solar Dynasty, and me, the lowest of the low!
 But then he crossed at one bound the ocean extending a hundred Yojanas, while we are crossing it confined within a wooden house, so to say, being pitched this side and that and somehow keeping ourselves on our feet with the help of posts and pillars.
-But there is one point of superiority on our side in that he had the blessed sight of Râkshasas and Râkshasis after reaching Lankâ, whereas we are going in company with them.
+But there is one point of superiority on our side in that he had the blessed sight of Rākshasas and Rākshasis after reaching Lankā, whereas we are going in company with them.
 At dinner time that glittering of a hundred knives and the clattering of a hundred forks frightened brother T\_\_ (Turiyananda) out of his wits.
 He now and then started lest his neighbour with auburn hair and grey, cat-like eyes,